rendyuwu/sidecar-ai/docs/README.md

 - Check [Changelog](../CHANGELOG.md) for new features
 - Star ⭐ the repo if you find it useful!

+### Support Development
+- [☕ Support on Ko-fi](https://ko-fi.com/sidecarai) - Help keep this project maintained and enable new features!

 ## Need More Help?

 Can't find what you're looking for?